It Started With A Coffee

 Turning on the Tap in Huay Sai

 This was not the village originally chosen but ITDP changed location and prioritised this project.
-One week after the team returned to NZ a wildfire swept through Huay Sai burning 14 homes to the ground.
-CBC and St Andrews were quick to respond to this crisis for their newly formed friends and provided the funds needed for emergency relief and for the rebuild of the villages.
+One week after the team returned to New Zealand, a wildfire swept through Huay Sai, burning 14 homes to the ground.
+CBC and St Andrew's were quick to respond to this crisis for their new friends and provided the funds needed for emergency relief and for the rebuild of the villages.
 The changed location was not by accident as God placed His people in the right place at the right time.

 June 2012 - Hilltribe Hope's first visit and project with our partners in the village of Kraw lor Blur resulted in clean water and several household bathrooms.